borntofrappe/game-development/Games/Mazes/README.md

 The instructions mean that the first row and the last column will have the same pattern for every maze, with an uninterrupted corridor leading up to the top right corner.
 This feature describes the texture and the bias of the specific maze.

-> Texture and bias allow to describe the style and tendency of a maze

 It is a simple algorithm, which is yet capable of building useful structure.
 If the bottom left corner provides a clear-cut solution inspired by the maze's bias, consider a situation in which the starting point is moved elsewhere in the structure.

 It is also efficient.
 To build the maze it is necessary to visit each cell only once.
 Moreover, it is only necessary to store in memory the value of a single cell at a time.

-## Sidewinder Algorithm
+## Sidewinder

 - visit every cell, traversing each row left to right

 - pick a gate east or north.
-North of one of the visited, available cells in the current row (explained with a few more words below)
+When picking the north side, however, pick the gate of one of the visited, available cells in the current row

 - do not create any exit

-As you traverse the grid, one row at a time and from the left to the right, you select a gate east or north.
+In detail, and as you traverse the grid, one row at a time and from the left to the right, you select a gate east or north.

 If east, remove the gate.